pippellia-btc/rely/README.md

 	f1: limit=10		f2: limit=290
 ```

 This prevents waste of CPU and bandwidth on events the client will not see, and penalizes clients that request more than they consume.
-The size of the client's queue can be customized with the appropriate [option](/options.go).
+Guidance for selecting queue sizes and limits lives in [docs/configuration-and-performance.md](docs/configuration-and-performance.md).

 ## Architecture